MetPX/sarracenia/docs/How2Guides/v2ToSr3.rst

   the *after_work* routine would change the worklist.ok to contain messages for the individual files, rather than the original collective .tar.

-  Note: on_file plugins that become after_work plugins should be placed in the /flowcb/action directory
+  Note: on_file plugins that become after_accept plugins should be placed in the /flowcb/action directory

 * **No Need to set message fields in plugins**